chef/chef-web-docs/chef_master/source/delivery_manage_secrets.rst

 Using a Chef Vault
 =====================================================

-This section describes how to use Chef Vault in Chef Automate
+This section describes how to use Chef Vault in Chef Automate.

 Create a Chef Vault
 =====================================================